ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 the "Connect-UDP-Bind" header field to identify it as such.
 If the proxy accepts the CONNECT UDP Bind request, it adds the allocated public IP:port tuples for the client to the response, see {{response}}.
-Both client and proxy can then negotiate even and odd numbered context IDs to send UDP payloads to each other.

 The client and the proxy exchange COMPRESSION_ASSIGN capsules in order to establish which IP a given context ID corresponds to.
 The context ID can